Margarita-Simeonova/first_steps_in_coding/README.md

 Output:

-To print the amount at the end of the term on the console.
+Print the amount at the end of the term on the console.

-Use the formula: degrees = radians * 180 / pi.
-The number in can be accessed via the module.
-To use its functionality, you must first turn on the constata.

 ########